Ridge-Regularized Largest Root Test For High-Dimensional General Linear Hypotheses: Asymptotic theory under the null hypothesis

 After giving necessary preliminaries on Random Matrix Theory, the asymptotic theory of the proposed ridge-regularized largest root is presented in this section.
-First of all, note that \(\bF_\lambda\) is asymmetric, making it technically more convenient to analyze a symmetric dual matrix of the form $\tilde{\bF}_\lambda = U_1^T \bZ^T \bG_{\lambda}^{-1} \bZ U_1$, { where}
+First of all, note that \(\bF_\lambda\) is asymmetric.
+Under the null hypothesis $H_0:BC=0$, $\bF_{\lambda}$ shares the same nonzero eigenvalues as a symmetric dual matrix of the form $\tilde{\bF}_\lambda = U_1^T \bZ^T \bG_{\lambda}^{-1} \bZ U_1$, { where}